paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 This speeds up writing code at the cost of leaving fewer decisions for the developer, and maybe requiring extra effort to review, understand, and test the generated code.

 I personally feel this feature extremely distracting, especially when pair programming with someone.
-So what I do is:
+So this is what I do, instead.

 - Disable the auto suggestion in Copilot.lua
 - Add copilot as a completion source using [copilot-cmp]